How to Start Freelance Writing

 However, I do want to feel confident that my family will live comfortably, and I can still work toward my financial goals.

 Initially, I wanted to have all my debt paid off before I decided to quit my job, but then I asked myself something: What am I working toward and why?

-Life is so short and I want the freedom to leave any situation I don’t like or doesn’t bring me happiness.
+Life is so short, and I want the freedom to leave any situation I don’t like or that doesn’t bring me happiness.

-If I were to work from home, I would lower my fuel expenses and be able to take my son out of after-school care which would save me around $250 per month.
+If I were to work from home, I would lower my fuel expenses and be able to take my son out of after-school care, which would save me around $250 a month.
 I would need to consider accounting for freelance taxes.
-Since I already contribute to my retirement and pay for medical and dental insurance on my own— there would be no big surprise there.
+Since I already contribute to my retirement and pay for medical and dental insurance on my own, there would be no big surprise there.

 Overall, the planning process has allowed me to transition from feeling irresponsible and nervous to feeling a mix of excitement and hopefulness.
 Isn’t that what financial empowerment is all about?